zx80/flask-simple-auth/DOCUMENTATION.md

 - `FSA_MODE` set module mode, expecting *prod*, *dev* or *debug*.
   This changes the module verbosity.
+  Under *dev*, a `FSA-Delay` header is added to show the elapsed time from the application code perspective.
   Default is *prod*.

 - `FSA_LOGGING_LEVEL` adjust module internal logging level.